merlynjocol/Tools_Writing_ResearchProposal/README.md

 - Inciteful - free discovery tool that allows researchers to discover relevant academic research papers in a short time frame
 - [OpenKnowledge](https://openknowledgemaps.org/)- lets you find the most relevant and credible research papers through a user-friendly graphical user interface.
 -  [Connectedpapers](https://www.connectedpapers.com/)- Software to generated a graph of papers with similarity metric based on the concepts of cocitations and bibliographic coupling
--  Litmaps(https://researcherssite.com/9-innovative-literature-mapping-tools-every-researcher-needs-to-know/)- handy interactive visualization tool for discovering scientific literature
+-  [Litmaps](https://researcherssite.com/9-innovative-literature-mapping-tools-every-researcher-needs-to-know/)- handy interactive visualization tool for discovering scientific literature
 - [Local Citation Network](https://github.com/timwoelfle/Local-Citation-Network) - online free, open-source, and easy-to-use citation network graph visualizer
-- [CoCites] (https://www.cocites.com/)- finds articles that are frequently cited together with an article of interest.
+- [CoCites](https://www.cocites.com/)- finds articles that are frequently cited together with an article of interest.
--[VOSviewer] (https://www.vosviewer.com/)- a software tool for constructing and visualizing bibliometric networks
+-[VOSviewer](https://www.vosviewer.com/)- a software tool for constructing and visualizing bibliometric networks
 - [ResearchRabbit](https://www.researchrabbit.ai/) - online tool monitors new scholarly literature, visualizes research landscapes.

 ## Summarizer for Scholars